ICE-V-Wireless/ICE-V_WiFiMgr/README.md

 find the IP address that it assigned to the ICE-V. Normally the device can be found at the mDNS alias of `ICE-V.local` and the host-side Python interface script defaults to using that name.

-### Resetting Credentials
-If you want to clear out the network credentials for any reason you can do so by pressing the BOOT button on the ICE-V board for approximately 3 seconds.
-This will wipe the existing network SSID and password and force a restart into the SoftAP/Captive Portal to re-enter new credentials.